phillipashford/tri-correlations-nc-impaired-waterways/README.md

 * Waterway data (2022) was gathered from the Environmental Protection Agency's website at https://www.epa.gov/waterdata/waters-geospatial-data-downloads#ATTAINSWaterQualityAssessmentGISDataset

-* With these links, an individual can easily gather data specific to any other state in order to replicate these findings for said state.
+* With these links, an individual may be able to easily gather data specific to any other state in order to replicate these findings for said state.
+Some states are not included in the dataset.

 ## <h2 id="tools">Tools</h2>